mehta-lab/recOrder/docs/microscope-installation-guide.md

 Before you start you will need a machine with Windows 10, a Meadowlark DS5020 connected to a liquid crystal device, and a microscope system compatible with `Micromanager`.

+## Install Meadowlark DS5020 and liquid crystals

+**New installations:** start by installing the Meadowlark DS5020 and liquid crystals using the software on the USB stick provided by Meadowlark.
+You will need to install USB drivers and CellDrive5000 for compatibility with `recOrder-napari==0.4.0`.

+**All installations, including upgrades:** open CellDrive5000 and double click the Meadowlark Optics logo. **If "PC software version" != 1.08, you will need to upgrade your USB drivers and CellDrive5000.** We have successfully upgraded existing installations by following these steps:

+- From "Add and remove programs", remove CellDrive5000 and "National Instruments Software".
+- From "Device manager", open the "Meadowlark Optics" group, right click `mlousb`, click "Uninstall device", check "Delete the driver software for this device", and click "Uninstall".
+Uninstall `Meadowlark Optics D5020 LC Driver` following the same steps.
+- Using the USB stick provided by Meadowlark, reinstall the USB drivers and CellDrive5000.
+- Confirm that "PC software version" == 1.08

 ## Install recOrder software

 (Optional but recommended) install [anaconda](https://www.anaconda.com/products/distribution) and create a virtual environment